 Marrs was called to the faculty in the fall of 2006.
 He previously served as the dean of faculty (2010–13) and director of Continuing Education and Parish Services (2007–09).

-His areas of interest and expertise include pastoral care and counseling, and Christian reconciliation.
+His areas of interest and expertise include pastoral care and counseling, Christian counseling and Christian reconciliation.

 Before coming to the Seminary, he served at Immanuel Lutheran Church in Junction City, Kan.
-(2000-06), first as a vicar then as a pastor.
-He was a professor of psychology and counselor at St. John’s College in Winfield, Kan.
-(1983-86; admissions counselor 1982-83); and Concordia University Chicago in River Forest, Ill.
-(1986-98).
-He also has done counseling, clinical and consulting work with Lutheran Child and Family Services; the Baldwin Center for Psychological Services; the Center for Applied Psychology and Forensic Studies; the Kansas State University Counseling Center; Rapha (a Christian inpatient psychiatric group); Concordia University in Ann Arbor, Mich.; Lutheran Special Education Services; and various districts of The Lutheran Church—Missouri Synod (LCMS).
+(2000–06), first as a vicar and then as a pastor.
+He was a professor of psychology and a counselor at St. John’s College in Winfield, Kan.
+(1983–86; admissions counselor 1982–83), and at Concordia University Chicago, River Forest, Ill.
+(1986–98).
+He also has done counseling, clinical and consulting work with Lutheran Child and Family Services; the Baldwin Center for Psychological Services; the Center for Applied Psychology and Forensic Studies; the Kansas State University counseling center; Rapha (a Christian inpatient psychiatric group); Concordia University, Ann Arbor, Mich.; Lutheran Special Education Ministries; and various districts of The Lutheran Church—Missouri Synod (LCMS).

-Marrs received certification for pastoral ministry (RAR) in 2001 and his Master of Divinity from Concordia Seminary (2008).
-He also holds an associate’s degree from St. John’s College (1978); a bachelor’s degree from Concordia University Chicago in River Forest, Ill.
-(1980); a master’s degree in counseling from the University of Kansas (1985); and a Ph.D. in counseling psychology from Loyola University of Chicago (1994).
+Marrs received certification for pastoral ministry through the Seminary’s RAR Program (2001) and earned his M.Div.
+(2008) both from Concordia Seminary.
+He also holds an associate degree from St. John’s College (1978); a bachelor’s degree from Concordia University Chicago, River Forest, Ill.
+(1980); a master’s degree in counseling from the University of Kansas in Lawrence, Kan.
+(1985); and a Doctor of Philosophy (Ph.D.) in counseling psychology from Loyola University Chicago in Chicago, Ill.
+(1994).

-Marrs is married to Laura, who is an early childhood teacher at Christ Community Lutheran School.
-They have two adult daughters, two sons-in-law and two grandchildren.
-He grew up on a family farm in southern Kansas.
-He coached the Seminary’s varsity tennis team from 2007-16 and still enjoys playing tennis.
-He also competes nationally in stair climb races.
+Marrs is married to Laura, who operates her own professional organizing business.
+They have two adult daughters, two sons-in-law and four grandchildren.
+Marrs coached the Seminary’s varsity tennis team from 2007–16 and still enjoys playing tennis.
+He also competes nationally in stair-climb races.

 Pastoral care and counseling